brigadier/cbet/README.md

 ## TODO

 - Add support for HDR color spaces and transfer functions (PQ, HLG for scene-referred data).
-- Implement parsing of css 4 color notation.
+- Implement parsing of CSS Color Module Levels 4 and 5 specifications color notation.
 - Support for spectral data and spectral-to-RGB conversions.